siberianfox/tinygwiki/TinyG-Shapeoko-Setup.md

 	$st | 1 | SWITCH_TYPE | 0=normally open, 1=normally closed.
 Use NC for better noise immunity

 ## Motor Settings
+Use the following settings for a 3 motor system - that is a motor on each of X, Y and Z axes.
+See [Dual Y Settings](https://github.com/synthetos/TinyG/wiki/TinyG-Shapeoko-Setup#dual-y-motor-settings) for dual Y gantry setups.

 ###Motor 1
 	setting | value | description |notes
 	---------|---------|---------|-------